-The teacher completes a SNAP target sheet for the child and completes differentiated work for the child within their class planning.
+The teacher completes a SNAP target sheet and 1 page profile for the child and completes differentiated work for the child within their class planning.
 This should combine work matched to their level of working in the curriculum and also other key areas from their EHCP outcomes (e.g. social and emotional support, OT/physio targets etc).

-Each term, a SNAP review meeting will be arranged between the class teacher and parents to discuss progress, targets and next steps.
+Each term, a SNAP review meeting will be arranged between the class teacher and parents to discuss progress, targets and next steps and to review information on the 1 page profile.

 Once a year, an EHCP review will be held with the parents, SENCo and the Class Teacher.
 Evidence is recorded on a LA review form (section L) and a copy is sent to the LA and a copy filed in the child's SEND file.
+The LA will contact the school after the meeting to advise them if any changes are needed to the EHCP and will send an updated copy of the EHCP once review information/updates has been processed.